spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 ### Spectro Cloud Gateway

-Spectro Cloud Gateway is Spectro Cloud's on-prem component to enable support for isolated private datacenre environments.
+Spectro Cloud Gateway is Spectro Cloud's on-prem component to enable support for isolated private datacentre environments.
 The Spectro Cloud Gateway, once installed on-prem, registers itself with the Spectro Cloud's SaaS portal and enables secure communication between the SaaS portal and private cloud environment.
 The gateway enables installation and end-to-end lifecycle management of Kubernetes clusters in private cloud environments from Spectro Cloud's SaaS portal.

 The Spectro Cloud Gateway is itself a multi-node Kubernetes cluster, which is installed and set up from the Spectro Cloud SaaS portal like any other Kubernetes cluster managed by Spectro Cloud.
 This ensures serviceability and lifecycle management of this component that facilitates the installation of the Spectro Cloud Gateway.
 Once the gateway is installed, the Spectro Cloud Gateway installer VM can be safely powered down and deleted.
 Installation and configuration of the gateway involve actions on both the SaaS portal as well as the vSphere environment.